saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 # Compound ACK

-To take maximum advantages of downlink tranmissions, a SCHC Compound ACK MUST be sent when SCHC bi-directional services (e.g. ACK-on-Error fragmentation mode) are used.
+In order to take an efficient use of the downlink channel, a SCHC Compound ACK may MUST  be sent when SCHC bidirectional services (e.g. ACK-on-Error fragmentation mode) are used.
-The SCHC Compound ACK reduces the number of donwlink transmission (e.g. SCHC ACKs) by accumulating bitmaps of several windows in a single SCHC Compound ACK.
+The SCHC Compound ACK is intended to reduce the number of downlink  transmissions (e.g. SCHC ACKs) by accumulating bitmaps of several windows in a single SCHC message (i.e., the SCHC Compound ACK).
-The SCHC Compound ACK substitutes the SCHC ACK failure message format, by extending its format to contain additional bitmaps, with its corresponding window number.
+The SCHC Compound ACK extends the SCHC ACK message format so that it can contain several bitmaps, each bitmap being identified by its corresponding window number.

 The SCHC Compound ACK:
-* report only windows with fragment losses,
+    * provides feedback only for windows with fragment losses,
-* includes the window number of each bitmap (i.e. W and bitmap groups),
-* reports at least one window with fragment losses (i.e., if only one window with losses is reported in the SCHC Compound ACK, the SCHC ACK will the have the same format as in RFC8724),
-* MAY not report all windows with fragment losses of a SCHC Packet,
-* has a variable size, that depends on the number of windows with fragment losses being reported in the single Compound SCHC ACK,
+    * has a variable size that depends on the number of windows with fragment losses being reported in the single Compound SCHC ACK,
+    * includes the window number (i.e. W) of each bitmap,
+    * has a format coincident with that of a SCHC ACK (RFC 8724) when only one window with losses is reported,
+    * might not cover all windows with fragment losses of a SCHC Packet,
-* is distinguishable of the SCHC Receiver-Abort.
+    * is distinguishable from the SCHC Receiver-Abort.

-The SCHC Compound ACK uses W and bitmap groups.
+The SCHC Compound ACK groups the window number (W) with its corresponding bitmapuses W and bitmap groups.
- The W and bitmaps groups MUST be ordered from the lowest-numbered window number to the highest-numbered window.
+The W window number and its bitmaps groups MUST be ordered from the lowest-numbered to the highest-numbered window.
-The window numbered 00 if present in the SCHC Compound ACK MUST be placed between the Rule ID and C bit to avoid confusion with padding bits.
-The Compound ACK MUST be 0 padded (Padding bits must be 0) to make distinguishable subsequents windows numbers and bitmaps groups.

 # SCHC-over-Sigfox F/R Message Formats
-This section defines the SCHC fragment formats, the SCHC ACK format, including the SCHC Compound ACK, and the SCHC Abort formats.
+This section defines the SCHC Fragment formats, the SCHC ACK formats, including the SCHC Compound ACK, and the SCHC Abort formats used in SCHC over Sigfox.

 ## Uplink ACK-on-Error Mode: Single-byte SCHC Header